MarshMeadow/sozo.netlify.app/README.md

 ---

-Thank you for visiting Sozo!
+Thank you for visiting the Sozo website!
 Enjoy your anime journey!